progyadeep/brainfuck_cli_interpreter/README.md

   <li> Type <b>bf</b>.
 Press <b>Enter</b>.</li>
   <li> The <b>***</b> symbols indicate that the interpreter is running.
 Type your code and press enter to execute.
 Enter <b>"#"</b> to exit.</li>
 </ol>

+# Comments from the creator
+This shit is buggy.
+It won't crash, and it will execute any code correctly, but isn't great right now at pointing out what the error in your code is.